kivy/pyjnius/docs/source/installation.rst

 Installation
 ============

-Pyjnius has pre-compiled binaries on PyPi for recent Python versions on Linux, macOS and Windows.
+PyJNIus has pre-compiled binaries on PyPi for recent Python versions on Linux, macOS and Windows.

 On each platform::